Home Improvement Projects to Do This SpringJune 4, 2017

 - Update Your Rain Gutters

 Spring means more rain, so make sure your gutters are in good condition.
 With damaged rain gutters, rain storms can splash dirt on the walls.
-Anytime you notice spots of dirt on your wall, you should repair or replace your gutters.
+Anytime you notice spots of dirt on your wall, you should repair or replace your gutters, an important home improvement project.
 Another common problem for older gutters is leaf blockage.
 Have your gutters cleaned so they can continue to lead water away from your home effectively.
 If your gutters are uncovered, consider upgrading to covered gutters that will prevent leaves from entering and blocking the water flow.

 - Check Your Air Conditioning